-- 1. The legally recognized Spouse or Domestic Partner of a Subscriber: - 2.
-In relation to a Subscriber, the following individuals: - a) A biological child, step-child, or legally adopted or fostered child; - b) An unmarried grandchild for whom the Subscriber or Spouse is a legal guardian and for whom the Subscriber or Spouse provides at least 50% support; - c) A child placed for adoption or foster care with the Subscriber or Spouse: - d) An unmarried individual for whom the Subscriber or Spouse is a legal guardian and for whom the Subscriber or Spouse provides at least 50% support; and - e) A child for whom the Subscriber or Spouse is required to provide medical care under a Qualified Medical Child Support Order, as defined by federal law.
+- 1. The legally recognized Spouse or Domestic Partner of a Subscriber; - 2.
+In relation to a Subscriber, the following individuals: - a) A biological child, step-child, or legally adopted child; - b) An unmarried grandchild for whom the Subscriber or Spouse is a legal guardian and for whom the Subscriber or Spouse provides at least 50% support; - c) A child placed for adoption with the Subscriber or Spouse: - d) An unmarried individual for whom the Subscriber or Spouse is a legal guardian and for whom the Subscriber or Spouse provides at least 50% support; and - e) A child for whom the Subscriber or Spouse is required to provide medical care under a Qualified Medical Child Support Order, as defined by federal law.

-Placement for adoption or foster care means the assumption and retention by a Subscriber or Spouse, of a legal obligation for total or partial support of a child in anticipation of the adoption or foster care of the child (an individual who has not attained 18 years of age as of the date of the adoption or placement for adoption or foster care).
-Upon any termination of such legal obligations the placement for adoption or foster care shall be deemed to have terminated.
+Placement for adoption means the assumption and retention by a Subscriber or Spouse, of a legal obligation for total or partial support of a child in anticipation of the adoption of the child (an individual who has not attained 18 years of age as of the date of the adoption or placement for adoption).
+Upon any termination of such legal obligations the placement for adoption shall be deemed to have terminated.